iVantage/angular-ivh-treeview/README.md

 </div>
 ```

+Note the use of the ng-template script tag wrapping the rest of the transcluded
+content, this wrapper is a mandatory.
+Also note that this form is intended to
+serve as a convenient and declarative way to essentially provide a template
+string to your treeview.
+The template itself does not (currently) have access a
+transcluded scope.

 ##### Template Helper Directives

-Note the use of the ng-template script tag wrapping the rest of the transcluded
-content.

 You have access to a number of helper directives when building your node
 templates.
 These are mostly optional but should make your life a bit easier, not